Back to schooldays. Another song, another memory.

 This song was a huge hit and I’ve listened to the album across the years, so it actually evokes multiple memories.
 The one memory that makes me smile though, involves an old school friend of mine named Lajos (pronounced lie-yosh).

 If ‘Hotter than July’ was released in late 1980, we were probably listening to it in 1981.
 That would put us in (the former) Standard 8, which would mean we were about 16 years old.
-Lajos was nuts about ‘Master Blaster’ and the album.
+Lajos was nuts about the song ‘Master Blaster’, and the album.

 He was originally from Cape Town, his family was Hungarian.
 He was a tall, blond, good-looking surfer dude.
 For me, he was a great example of the idiom, ‘don’t judge a book by it’s cover’.
 Based on his appearance, I assumed we had little in common, but after a while we were fast friends.
 He had a cracking sense of humor and like me, he was a big Monty Python fan.
 We’d entertain each other by quoting Python sketches with the original accents and crazy voices, – “He’s not the messiah, he’s a very naughty boy”, and, “Is this a piece of your brain?”.

 The important thing to take from the description above, is that he was good-looking.
 I mean really good-looking.
-Not quite Brad Pitt but if you take Brad Pitt and dial it back a scooch…you’d get Lajos.
+Not quite Brad Pitt, but if you took Brad Pitt and dialled it down a scooch…you’d get Lajos.
+Similarly, if you took Sam Jones as Flash Gordon and dialled it up a scooch…you’d get Lajos.

-As it turned out, it wasn’t only the teenage girls who started vibrating around Lajos.
+As it turned out, it wasn’t only the teenage girls and Mr. Dormehl who started vibrating around Lajos.
 At that time there probably three or four youngish (probably around 25 or so) female teachers at the school.

 One day, shortly after Lajos arrived, we were in one of their classrooms.
 The teacher in question was a husky, heavy-set lady.
 Not quite in Obeseville at that point, but she was on the outskirts of town, approaching at speed.

 We were all seated in the class when she stomped in.
-She got halfway across the room when her female radar kicked on and she stopped and turned to scan the room, curious like she’d smelled a pie in the corner.
+She got halfway across the room when her female radar kicked in.
+She stopped suddenly and turned to scan the room, curious like a bear who’d just caught the scent of an injured squirrel.

 When she noticed Lajos, the transformation was remarkable.
 Suddenly coquettish and cute, she went from Little Lotta to Jessica Rabbit in an instant.